CLEAN NICKEL™

 Across these 3 metrics, Nickel performs very well and remains central to the “Battery Metals”.

-The new EV demand for Nickel requires Sulphide PLUS a consideration for the broader impact of the metal being produced.
-Pressures on the EV manufacturers forces them to consider more than just quality and cost, but also the “footprint” of what they are buying.
+The new EV demand for Nickel requires a consideration for the broader impact of the metal being produced.
+Pressures on the EV manufacturers force them to consider more than just quality and cost, but also the “footprint” of what they are buying.

 This will develop the Next Class of Nickel, Clean Nickel™.